-Compliance department has developed a risk based approach to assist ARC in supervision of its regulatory monitoring.
-The risk assessment is conducted in each area individually based on experience and results of Regulatory Reviews, CMA Inspections, RCSA and Internal Audit Findings.
+Compliance department has developed a risk based approach to assist ARC in supervision of its regulatory compliance.
+The risk assessment is conducted in each area individually based on experience and results of the Regulatory Reviews, CMA Inspections, Risk and Control Self-Assessment (RCSA) and Internal Audit Findings.

-The Anti-Money Laundering (AML) and Counter Terrorist Financing (CTF) procedures integrate all policies, principles and guidelines relating to customer acquisition.
+The Anti-Money Laundering (AML) and Counter Terrorist Financing (CTF) procedures cover all policies, principles and guidelines relating to customer acquisition.

-Annual compliance review is conducted, which is a comprehensive review to ensure that all regulations related to the particular department are in compliance throughout the year.
+Annual compliance review is conducted, which is a comprehensive review to ensure that all regulations related to a particular department are in compliance throughout the year.
 All regulatory guidelines are mapped to individual department's policy & procedure manual.
 This review is based on risk severity mechanism and outcomes are reported to the Compliance Committee.